ppuckdee/beehive-sound-analysis/README.md

 ## Introduction

-**The short version: we tried to work out whether a beehive is healthy just by listening to it.**
+**We tried to work out whether a beehive is healthy just by listening to it.**

 Bees pollinate about a third of the world's food.
 Keeping them healthy matters, but checking on a hive is a hassle — a beekeeper has to physically open it up, which